diegonvs/poc-dialogs-commands/README.md

 1. Run `yarn install`
 2. `yarn start`
+3. Open Chrome DevTools console
-3. Click on the button
+4. Click on the button
-4. See it works
+5. See, it's working :dog_dance:

 See `index.js:82` to see how it can be used.